INGEOTEC/regional-spanish-models/docs/README.md

 OurBILMA models are also available in Huggingface <https://huggingface.co/guillermoruiz/bilma>.
+You can see how to work with BILMA
+<a href="https://colab.research.google.com/drive/1Y6oWInYuRF9Qm3-C1fXClM42-19oOeDb">with colab</a>
-You can see how to work with BILMA to complete phrases and how to use it as embedding generators.
+to complete phrases and how to use it as embedding generators

 **Note 1:** All BILMA models use a common <a href="http://geo.ingeotec.mx/~lgruiz/regional-models-bilma/vocab_file_All.txt">vocabulary file</a>.